|Policy & Guidance|

 Certification of IRB Approval.
 If the proposed project involves human subjects research, the certification date of IRB review and approval must be submitted.
 Pending or out-of-date approvals are not acceptable.
 See Public Policy Requirements/Human Subjects for additional information.

 Verification of IACUC Approval.
-If the proposed project involves research including live vertebrate animals, the verification date of IACUC approval along with any IACUC-imposed changes must be submitted.
+If the proposed project involves research with live vertebrate animals, verification of the date of IACUC approval of those sections of the application that involve use of vertebrate animals along with any IACUC-imposed changes must be submitted.
 Pending or out-of-date approvals are not acceptable.
 See Public Policy Requirements/Animal Welfare for additional information.

 Human Subjects Education Requirement.
 If the proposed project involves human subjects research, certification that any person identified as senior/key personnel involved in human subjects research has completed an education program in the protection of human subjects must be submitted.
 See Public Policy Requirements/Human Subjects/Education in the Protection of Human Research Participants for additional information.